Provision a database cluster

 The Cluster Name can be any string of characters, including international, alphanumeric, punctuation—dashes, spaces, underscores, upper or lower case.

 Cluster names are permanent.
-You can’t change them after you create the cluster.
+You cannot change them after you create the cluster.
 The name uniquely identifies the cluster across all projects and all environments to prevent a logical cluster from inadvertently joining another.

 -